SlumberDemon/knotro/README.md

 ### why

-This fork exists because the platform where I initially used knotro has been shut down.
-With this fork, I aim to revive one of my favourite note-taking apps.
-Thank you to xeust for creating [knotro](https://github.com/xeust/knotro)!
 In this branch of the fork, you will find a modified version of the original app but with the deta python library replaced by a local solution.
 Below the new sections is a copy of the original readme.

 ### how